Using Maps - Experience Summary

 Student Activity

-Students watch the National Geographic video Selecting a Map Projection to learn what a map projection is and how it represents Earth’s three-dimensional surface on a flat map.
-They view an example of a Mollweide projection and note its trade-offs between area and shape.
-In small groups, each assigned one projection type (Mercator, Robinson, Fuller, or Goode Equal-Area), students search online for an example of their projection, analyze its key characteristics, advantages, and disadvantages, and create a brief report that includes an image and explanation.
-They post their report to a discussion wall or share a link created with a presentation tool, then present their findings to the class.
+Students watch the National Geographic video Selecting a Map Projection to understand what a map projection is and how it represents Earth’s surface on a flat map.
+In small groups, each assigned a specific projection (Mercator, Robinson, Fuller, or Goode Equal-Area), they research an example of their projection online, analyze its key characteristics, advantages, and disadvantages, and create a brief report that includes an image and explanation.
+Groups post their reports to a shared wall or link to an online presentation tool, then present their findings to the class.

 Teacher Moves